 No. We believe FICO® 08 was really just a propaganda scare tactic used by the Fair Isaac Corp to make all of us confused and uncertain.
 Based on our experience, the piggybacking boosting strategy still works just like it always has; nothing has changed.
 If by some stretch of the imagination FICO decided to assist banks in violating the Equal Credit Opportunity Act by making illegal adjustments to their credit scoring model, it would take years, if ever, for the new version to effectively permeate the financial industry.
 For example, simply because Microsoft released Windows 11 doesn’t mean that everyone in the country is going to the store tomorrow to buy the software, install it on their computer system, get it to work effectively, and then start using it.
 This is a very similar process that would have to be taken by every bank, credit union, credit card company, mortgage broker, car dealership, etc. in the entire country.
 Now knowing how it all works, you can imagine how much time you have to enjoy the benefits of our “credit renting” services…just in case.

 In addition, as you can see in Regulation B of the Equal Credit Opportunity Act, and in our 2008 Press Release, it is unlawful for any lending institution to ignore credit history present in a credit report, regardless of authorized user status, or otherwise.
-If a bank were to reject your loan application or artificially reduce your credit score as a result of the presence of an authorized user tradeline, they would likely be in violation of ECOA and liable to pay out damages through a civil claim.
+If a bank were to reject your loan application or artificially reduce your credit score as a result of the presence of an authorized user tradeline, they would likely be in violation of ECOA and liable to pay out damages through a civil claim or government-imposed penalty.